reemrizzk/SimpleSyntaxJs/README.md

 const textarea = document.getElementById("textarea-id");
 textarea.simpleSyntax();
 ```
-to set the width and height of the textarea, just set it normally with css before initializing simpleSyntax. for example:
+to set the width and height of the textarea in pixels, just set it normally with css before initializing simpleSyntax, for example:
 ```
 textarea { width: 600px; height: 400px; }
 ```

 ### Configuration Options

+**copyButton** : Add a copy button to the top right of the textarea.
+Default is false.

 **findAndReplace** : Enable find and replace functionality.
 Default is false.